 This harvest vegetable hash is an amazing fall side dish for weeknight dinners or even Thanksgiving!
 It’s paleo, whole30, and AIP.

-Let’s be honest… it’s hard to get in vegetables this time of year.
-Between Halloween, Thanksgiving, Christmas, and all of the holiday parties, veggies can be hard to come by.
-The holidays are incredibly sugar forward, and we all get thrown out of our normal routine a bit.
-However, some of the most delicious vegetables are in season this time of year, and there are plenty of delicious ways to still get them in!
-This Harvest Vegetable Hash is a great way to get in a wide variety of vegetables!
+Let’s be honest… It’s hard to get vegetables at this time of year!
+Veggies can be hard to come by between Halloween, Thanksgiving, Christmas, and all of the holiday parties.
+The holidays are incredibly sugar-forward, and we all get thrown out of our regular routine.
+However, some of the most delicious vegetables are in season this time of year, and there are plenty of tasty ways to get them still in!
+This Harvest Vegetable Hash is a great way to get in a variety of vegetables!

-The Ingredients You’ll Need For This Paleo Harvest Thanksgiving Vegetable Hash
+The Ingredients You’ll Need For This Harvest Thanksgiving Vegetable Hash

-Regular orange carrots are what I used for this recipe, but rainbow carrots would work as well.
+• Carrots.
+I used regular orange carrots for this recipe, but rainbow carrots would also work.

-This makes the dish just a bit more appealing to those family members that may be a bit wary of such a vegetable-forward dish at Thanksgiving.
+• Bacon.
+This makes the dish just a bit more appealing to family members who may be a bit wary of such a vegetable-forward dish at Thanksgiving.
 However, you can always leave it out and just add a different cooking fat.

 If you like this recipe, you may also like…